Intussusception in Children

 parts of the intestine that remain after the damaged section is removed.
 An ileostomy may

 be done so that the digestive process can continue.
-With an ileostomy, the two remaining
+With an ileostomy, the 2 remaining

 healthy ends of intestine are brought through openings in the belly.
 Stool will pass